Lolmaniaco/PolygonSouls-2.0-feature-and-AI-analysis-TFG/README.md

 ## Results
-I'll post lower in the readme a full explanation of the biggest issues I did and fixed (or not), but before that, let me show you my final thoughts to avoid breaking the rythm of the text.
+I'll post lower in the readme a full explanation of the biggest issues I did and fixed (or not), but before that, let me show you my final thoughts to avoid breaking the rythm of the text.<br><br>
 I spent about 10 days working on the code, scenes and more and now I can proudly show the project ✨.
 I know this is not a good game, but I know it's way better than before.
 So much code was deleted or rewritten, many scenes didn't share node types when they could, the folders were managed to be able to work way better, inheritance and classes were implemented to improve coding...
-And now it has sound and music! _(I'll credit every sound and sprite I can down below.)_ All in all, everything a newbie project could have.
-If you want to test it, you can download it here as Polygon Souls 3.0. _(Obviously, I recommend downloading the previous version to compare it!)_ But if you want to know the sins I did in this project, down the rabbit hole we go.
+And now it has sound and music! _(I'll credit every sound and sprite I can down below.)_
+<br><br>All in all, every mistake a newbie project could have.
+If you want to test it, you can download it here as Polygon Souls 3.0. _(Obviously, I recommend
+downloading the previous version to compare it!)_ But if you want to know the sins I did in this project, down the rabbit hole we go.

+## Update: to Spanish, Catalan and English
+The original game was written in spanish and the code in english, like every good spanish game.
+But I didn't like it to be uploaded like that, even though it's almost certain very few people will read all this text and play these lowly games.
+Nevertheless, I made a final commit to implement translations to Catalan and English.
+The first one because
+I live in Barcelona, and it's a language I like even though I'm not fluent in it (I should learn it once and for all, since I've been here for about 10 years), and the second one is evident, english is the main language of the world, for now... <br>
+This served me to start learning how to localize games, how to translate them and so on, so another win!

 # Mistakes
 Probably, my biggest crime is to not know how Godot worked👮🏼‍♀️